CUBRID/cubrid-manual/en/qrytool.rst

 **Starting the CSQL Interpreter**

 The CSQL Interpreter is a program used to execute the SQL statements and retrieve results in a way that CUBRID supports.
 The entered SQL statements and the results can be stored as a file.
-For more information, see `Introduction to the CSQL Interpreter <#csql_csql_intro_htm>`_ and `CSQL Execution Mode <#csql_csql_exec_mode_htm>`_ .
+For more information, see :ref:`csql-intro` and :ref:`csql-exec-mode`.

 CUBRID also provides a GUI-based program called "CUBRID Manager" or "CUBRID Query Browser."
 By using these tools, you can execute all SQL statements and retrieve results in the query editor of CUBRID Manager.
-For more information, see `Using CUBRID Manager or Query Browser <#gs_gs_manager_htm>`_ .
+For more information, see :ref:`cm-cqb`.

 This section describes how to use the CSQL Interpreter on the Linux environment